Girls Summer Math Camp 2024

 Professor Sabrina Streipert: Mathematical Biology

 During my dedicated day, you will receive an introduction to mathematical biology and learn about how mathematics can be used to help understand biological processes and predict their behavior.
 You will receive an introduction to different mathematical techniques to describe biological processes mathematically, explore computational tools to investigate these mathematical models, and learn how to conduct data analysis.
 We will focus particularly on population modeling, where we will answer questions such as ''How can we mathematically capture the relation between feral cats and squirrels?'', ''How does our fishing behavior impact the length of salmon?", and "What can we do to ensure the sustainability of species?''.
-The letter includes aspects from epidemiology, as we will investigate the impact of diseases on the behavior and survival of populations.
+The latter includes aspects from epidemiology, as we will investigate the impact of diseases on the behavior and survival of populations.

 Other Faculty Involved:

-Dr. Rahnuma Islam
+Dr. Rahnuma Islam (Department of Mathematics)

 Contact us at: girlsatPitt@gmail.com